Facebook Tracking Pixel

 Legal and financial penalties

-• Fines and penalties: Non-compliance can result in substantial fines and financial penalties.
+• Fines and penalties: Non-compliance can result in substantial EAA fines.
 The exact amounts can vary depending on the severity of the non-compliance and the regulations of individual EU member states.

 • Legal costs: Companies may face legal challenges, including lawsuits from individuals or advocacy groups, which can lead to costly legal proceedings and settlements.